AakarshTeja/AakarshTeja/README.md

 ### About Me🤓

-- 🔭 I’m currently working on Web Based Projects
+- 🔭 I’m currently working on Web Based Projects in Laravel.
-- 🌱 I’m currently learning Frontend,Cybersecurity
+- 🌱 I’m currently learning Frontend,Cybersecurity.
-- 👯 I’m looking to collaborate on Laravel, security Projects
+- 👯 I’m looking to collaborate on Laravel, security Projects.
 - 📫 You can reach me at: <a href="mailto:aakarshissa@gmail.com">aakarshissa@gmail.com</a>
 - 💭 My dream is to work with Elon Musk, Hope one day I'll meet him and explain my ideas.